luvolondon/fvtt-module-jitsiwebrtc/README.md

 v0.2.28
 Another great addition to the module be [@bekriebel](https://github.com/bekriebel), now users that directly connect to the Jitsi server are added to the game as temporary A/V users.
 Very handy for players without A/V on the desktop who need to usse their mobile phone for A/V.

+v0.3.0
+Major refactor of the code to better align with FoundryVTT expectations.
+This should hopefully improve stability and debugging of the module.
+With this version, @bekriebel (bekit on Discord) has taken over as the primary module owner.
+Thank you to [@Luvolondon](https://github.com/luvolondon) for the original module work and future efforts with maintaining it!
+* Fix game settings registration so module settings appear properly under the module name. *NOTE*: Because the settings namespace changed, any previously configured settings will be reset with this version.
+* Only use custom URLs when the `Use customer Jitsi URLs` option is enabled.
+The custom URL settings will be visible after enabling this feature.
+* Update lib-jitsi-meet to the latest released version.
+* Don't force debugging to always be on.
+See the Debugging section above on how to enable debug logs.
+* Major refactor of code to better align with FoundryVTT expectations.
+* Kick non-FVTT users out of the meeting if the `Allow standalone Jitsi users` is not enabled.
+* Allow the audio output device to be changed.
+* Switch back to the non-beta Jitsi Meet server by default.
+The beta server is not as well maintained.
+If you would like to continue using the beta server, it can be configured as a custom server.

 # License
 This Foundry VTT module, written by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.